MuneEbxPKPK/Smart-College/README.md

 <h3 align="center">An IoT Project for PGC Robotics Exhibition Rawalpindi-Islamabad 2024</h3>

-- 🔭 Here is a Small Photo Gallery of the project [Click Here](https://postimg.cc/gallery/tQjTtz1s)

-- 🌱 This Project is to automate our colleges by introducing many Smart Features using IoT
+- 🌱 This Project showcases a way to automate our colleges by introducing many Smart Features using IoT